Parislog 26

 While I was walking a bus came up on the street behind me and I heard this lovely soft bell sound like an old trolley.
 It was so soft and gentle.
 I am not sure of its function, as I have now only ridden the bus once.

 And speaking of quiet, one of the things to really love about this city is that people, for the most part, are so much quieter in public places than in the USA.
 On the metro, if people are talking they are talking in very low voices.
 Occasionally, you will hear people being loud and it is always shocking.
 It also has some dependence on the section of town.
-Even on the streets, people are much quieter.
+Even on the streets, people are m

 H* set up another lovely picnic in the park on Sunday but unbeknownst to any of us there was some sort of music/dance thing going on and did it ever ruin the ambiance.
 It was loud rap music with an announcer that was even louder.
 I guess you can’t win them all.
 The kids in the park loved it.